-LEGL 2753 Wills, Trusts, and Probate - (F, S).
-This class is an intensive study of testate and intestate inheritance, with special focus on the laws of Arkansas, Missouri and Oklahoma.
-Emphasis is placed on the acquisition of knowledge and skills that a paralegal would need.
-Students will become familiar with techniques for fact gathering, inheritance and estate tax principles, use of trusts, will drafting, and probate procedures.
-Prerequisites: Completion of ENGL 1013, LEGL 1043, and LEGL 1104 or coordinator's consent.
+LEGL 2753 Wills, Trusts, and Probate - (F).
+This class is an intensive study of testate and intestate inheritance, with special focus on the laws of Arkansas, Missouri and Oklahoma emphasis is placed on the acquisition of knowledge and skills that a paralegal would need.
+Students will become familiar with techniques for fact gathering, inheritance and estate tax principles, use of trusts, will drafting and probate procedures.
+Prerequisite: ENGL 1013, LEGL 1043, and LEGAL 1104 or coordinator's consent.

-LEGL 2772 Business Organizations - (S).
-This course will cover the formation, operation, and dissolution of various business organizations.
-Subjects include: sole proprietorships, partnerships, corporations, limited liability companies, law of agency and employment agreements.
-Prerequisite: Completion of ENGL 1013, LEGL 1043, and LEGL 1104 or coordinator's consent.
+LEGL 2773 Business Organizations - (S).
+This course will cover the formation, operation and dissolution of various business organizations.
+Subjects include sole proprietorship, partnerships, corporations, limited liability companies, law of agency and employment agreements.
+Prerequisites: ENGL 1013.
+Intro to Law (LEGL 1043), Legal Research (LEGL 1104) and Torts (LEGL 2133) or coordinator's consent.

-LEGL 2922 Computers in the Law - (S).
+LEGL 2923 Computers in the Law - (S).
 This course is designed to allow the student to apply knowledge of computer hardware, software and cloud based applications commonly used in the legal field to the development, maintenance and updates of hypothetical case files, as well as the business-related management functions of the law office.
-Prerequisites: Completion of LEGL 1043, LEGL 1104 and CISC 1103.
-Prerequisites can be waived with Coordinator permission.
+Prerequisites: LEGL 1043, LEGL 1104 and CISC1103.
+Prerequisites can be waived with coordinator consent.